75th Ohio Infantry Regiment: Monuments

 There are two combined monuments to the 25th and the 75th Ohio Regiments in the Gettysburg National Military Park.
 One is north of Gettysburg on East Howard Avenue on Barlow's Knoll (their position on the First Day).
 The second is on Wainwright Avenue (approximating the former brickyard lane) on East Cemetery Hill (their position on the Second Day).

+A monument to the 75th Ohio Volunteer Regiment exists at Camp John McLean Memorial Park in Wyoming, OH, dedicated in 2001.
+The site memorializes the training camp grounds for the regiment between October 1861 and January 1862, organized by Nathaniel McLean and Robert Reily.